-Base Event Description Source / Justification Value (probability of event failure) DRV JUNCTION Train speed not sufficient to cause derailment Whilst not to the same extent as approaching a Buffer Stop, a driver will be aware of the reduced speed limits for junctions and crossovers, and seek to manage their speed through the junction.
+Base Event Description Source / Justification Value (probability of event failure) DRV INDICATION BTM INH Driver recognises that BTM alarm reaction inhibition is not indicated The driver has just request the "BTM alarm reaction inhibition" and expects a feedback from ETCS On-Board via DMI.
+They will most probably react if there is no such indication.
+Failure category A in Section 5.6 is used.
+0.001 DRV JUNCTION Train speed not sufficient to cause derailment Whilst not to the same extent as approaching a Buffer Stop, a driver will be aware of the reduced speed limits for junctions and crossovers, and seek to manage their speed through the junction.
 The train speed may also be below the derailment speed even with an incorrect speed displayed via DMI, and the arrangement of the junction and alignment may not be onerous.
 For a lower speed turnout or crossover, there may also be speed boards advising of the speed reduction.
-Overall, a probability that the driver does not regulate the train speed sufficiently, to a magnitude that derailment would occur, even with an incorrect train speed displayed on the DMI is expected to be low.
-Category C in Section 5.6 is generally the most optimistic value for 0.01 driver mistakes in this analysis.
+0.01 Overall, a probability that the driver does not regulate the train speed sufficiently, to a magnitude that derailment would occur, even with an incorrect train speed displayed on the DMI is expected to be low.
+Category C in Section 5.6 is generally the most optimistic value for driver mistakes in this analysis.
 It is not believed appropriate to use in this scenario (mainly connected to MMI-2A.1), since after all the driver is presented with false information via the DMI.
 Instead, category B in Section 5.6 is used.